Has the Iberian Peninsula sparked your interest? Hundreds of expats are discovering relocation to Spain; learn why in our complete guide!

 While attending public schools can help expat children integrate into Spanish society and become fluent in the language, you must consider potential language barriers and cultural differences.

-Another option for expat children when it comes to education is private education.
-Private schools offer alternative education options, including bilingual and international schools that provide education in multiple languages, such as English, Spanish, and other foreign languages.
+Private education represents another option for expatriate children.
+Private schools provide alternative educational approaches, including bilingual and international programs that offer instruction in multiple languages, such as English, Spanish, and other foreign languages.

 These schools often follow international curricula, such as the International Baccalaureate (IB) or the British or American systems, and may cater specifically to expatriate families.